 The Raleigh child custody lawyers of Charles R. Ullman & Associates know the rights and protections that are built into our state’s child custody laws.
 We are dedicated and compassionate attorneys who are dedicated to securing child custody arrangements that best meet the needs of parents and their children.
-Call us today at 877-478-2008 or use our online contact form.
+Call us today or use our online contact form.
 We can provide you with a confidential consultation.

 Our dedicated attorneys and staff work as a team to provide you personalized, focused service.
 See why working with a small firm gives you an advantage.See More Videos

 We provide you respected, experienced and knowledgeable divorce and family law attorneys.
 Charles Ullman is certified by the North Carolina Bar as a Specialist in Family Law.
 Trust us to help you through the legal process efficiently and effectively.

 The holidays are a wonderful time of year, but they also can be very stressful.
 In fact, divorce filings usually increase right after the holidays.
 Follow these tips to keep from derailing your family fun: Control spending.
 While it is...
 Keep Reading